 Typically, A/R lending arrangements can be evaluated much more quickly than traditional banking loans.
 Some elite firms offer decisions within one or two business days.
 Disbursements can be made more quickly as well, making these loans an ideal way to manage financial emergencies or unexpected shortfalls for healthcare providers.
 Lines of credit are especially useful because they can be used and replenished as cash flow needs dictate.
 By adding these financial tools to the medical facility's lending portfolio, administrators can ensure a steady supply of funds to manage ongoing expenses.

-Asset-based lenders like 1st Commercial Credit deliver fast turnaround times for A/R lending arrangements.
+Asset-based lenders like 1st Commercial Credit deliver fast turnaround times for account receivable lending arrangements.
 The rapid response and prompt funding of loans and lines of credit for Healthcare Providers can prove an invaluable asset for smaller medical facilities that depend on invoice payments to meet their continuing financial obligations.